WVINBREbootcamp/WVINBREbootcamp.github.io/About.md

 - Perform a simple differential expression analysis on RNAseq data
 - Submit jobs to a supercomputer

-From June 6th to June 30th we will meet from 9-5 (two three hour sessions with break for lunch) Monday through Friday.
-The bootcamp will culminate in the INBRE Summer Research Symposium held on July 26th.
+From June 5th to June 30th, we will meet from 9-5 (two three hour sessions with break for lunch) Monday through Friday.
+The bootcamp will culminate in the INBRE Summer Research Symposium held at Marshall University near the end of July 2023.